SondreBerntsen/assignment3/README.md

 Elisabeth Medlien

+HOW TO GET STARTED
+Run setup.php file in browser to create the database 'secondhand'

+USERS
 There are four users to this system, two andmins and two regular users.

 LOG IN AS ADMIN